sahib/misc/performance/3_memory.rst

    opens up ways to fuck up tremendously by creating memory leaks, double frees, forgotten allocations or use-after-free scenarios.

    Heap memory must be cleaned up after use.
-Go does
+Go does this with a GC.

    Heap grows upwards.

    TODO: Maybe use graphics from here: https://medium.com/eureka-engineering/understanding-allocations-in-go-stack-heap-memory-9a2631b5035d

 ----